MK316/S2024/Corpus/wordcloud.md

-# Creating a Word Cloud in Python
+# 🌱Creating a Word Cloud in Python

 A word cloud is a visual representation of text data where the size of each word indicates its frequency or importance.
 In this guide, we'll learn how to create a word cloud in Python.